Manasi0911/Task2/README.md

-What You Did in This Task
+What You Did in This Task:

 Loaded the dataset using pandas to view rows, columns, and types.

 Checked missing values and data types to understand data quality.